 We also considered how the total male and female estimates compared to the total company estimates on LinkedIn.
 Of the 50 companies we looked at, male and female estimates represented an average of 82 percent of the total company estimates on LinkedIn.
 Meaning, LinkedIn could not determine the gender of an average of 18 percent of the company’s employees with LinkedIn profiles.

 Since female employee estimates were drastically lower than male estimates for most of the companies we looked at, it was unlikely that the names LinkedIn could not assign a gender to would significantly alter the male/female ratio in all but a few instances.
 For example, Concur and SAS.

 Of the 50 tech companies in our study, Concur and SAS had the highest estimated percentage of female employees in their workforce.
-Concur was the only company to have equal male and female employees estimates, though LinkedIn was unable to identify a gender for 20 percent of the Concur employees with LinkedIn profiles.
+Concur was the only company to have equal male and female employee estimates, though LinkedIn was unable to identify a gender for 20 percent of the Concur employees with LinkedIn profiles.

 Women Still A Minority In Major Tech Companies